-Yes!
 Dr. Barney can successfully replace any previous dental treatments such as crowns, dentures, and heavily filled teeth with implanted teeth.
 As long as the supporting jawbone is strong, the implant will adhere correctly.

-Schedule a consultation
+Schedule a Consultation

-If you are interested in learning more about porcelain crowns, and would like to see if you are a good candidate, call (304) 754-8803 to schedule a consultation at our office in Hedgesville, WV.
+If you are interested in learning more about dental implants and would like to see if you are a good candidate, contact us at (304) 754-8803 to schedule a consultation at our office in Hedgesville, WV.